ocaml/dune/doc/explanation/preprocessing.rst

 Preprocessing consists in transforming source code before it is compiled.
 The goal of this document is to explain how this works in Dune.

-Dune supports two ways of applying preprocessors, the "classic pipeline" (used with ``(staged_pps)``), and the "fast pipeline" (used for all other :doc:`preprocessing specifications <../reference/preprocessing-spec>` including ``(pps)``).
+Dune supports two separate ways of applying preprocessors, the "classic pipeline" (used with ``(staged_pps)``), and the "fast pipeline" (used for all other :doc:`preprocessing specifications <../reference/preprocessing-spec>` including ``(pps)``).